Archos Gmini: Gmini 402 Camcorder

-The camera is 1.2MP (Megapixel), and has video recording capabilities, with up to a 2x digital zoom.
-The player also holds 3 resolution modes, which enables users to choose size over quality, as well as recording directly into MPEG4 in VGA resolution.

-The Gmini 402 Camcorder is Microsoft Windows and Apple Macintosh compatible, and is recognized instantly as a "Mass Storage Device".

-This unit plays AVI, WMV, MP3, WMA, DRM WMV, WAV, JPG, BMP and PNG.
+This device included a 1.2 Megapixel camera and had video recording capabilities.
+It had a 2x digital zoom, and featured 3 resolution modes.
+Allowing users to choose size over quality, as well as recording directly into MPEG4 in VGA resolution.
+The Gmini 402 Camcorder was Microsoft Windows and Apple Macintosh compatible, and is recognized instantly as a "Mass Storage Device".It played AVI, WMV, MP3, WMA, DRM WMV, WAV, JPG, BMP and PNG.
+It featured a 20GB hard drive and had a 2.2 inch 4:3 format colour screen.
+The device didn't include a speaker, making headphone or earbuds necessary.

-This unit was first released Friday, November 11, 2005, and weighs 160 g.
+This unit was first released on Friday, November 11, 2005, and weighed 160 g.

 Gmini 500

 Just after the release of the AV500, the Archos Gmini 500 was born.
-This device, along with a lot of Archos' latest devices, has full support for Windows Media's PlaysForSure system which allows users play DRM restricted music.
+This device, along with a lot of Archos' latest devices, has full support for Windows Media's PlaysForSure system which allows users play DRM-restricted music.

-This unit is classed more as an "entertainment centre" than an MP3 player, and includes a built in speaker for listening out aloud.
+This unit is classed more as an "entertainment centre" than an MP3 player, and includes a built-in speaker for listening out aloud.
 Even though the speaker may not be the best quality, there is also functionality to be able to connect the device up to an existing external Hi-Fi system and listen outward that way.

 The player supports all the standard formats, and also contains a photo viewer - images and videos can be viewed on the 4" colour screen within the unit.
 The Gmini 500 is fully USB 2.0 compliant.

 This device was released Tuesday 20 December 2005, and weighs 320 g.